ttltrk/TTT/LAN/ENG/ENG.md

 When did you hear the ? - Mikor hallottad a hangot?
 What do you think of modern art? - Mit gondolsz a modern művészetről?
 The clock makes a . - Az óra hangot ad.
+This is a familiar sound. - Ez egy ismerős hang.
+The figure is a man. - Az ábrán egy férfi van.